 app_name) in the local config file.

-After installing the Java agent, extend your instrumentation:
+After installing the Java agent, use any of these methods to extend your instrumentation:

 - Custom instrumentation: Implement Java custom instrumentation via annotation or XML.

 - Collect custom attributes: Collect custom attributes via API or XML file.

 - Java agent API: Use the API to control, customize, or extend the functionality of the Java agent.

 - Browser instrumentation: Integrate the Java agent with New Relic Browser to gain visibility into end-user activity.